Christensen contract talks stall with Chelsea defender in two-month stand-off

 The defensive issue

-Christensen's situation is almost identical to the one with Antonio Rudiger, whose deal also expires in June 2022.
+Christensen's situation is almost identical to that of Antonio Rudiger, whose deal also expires in June 2022.

 Rudiger is keen to stay at Stamford Bridge but he wants to be rewarded for his role as one of the club's top players since Tuchel took charge.

-Chelsea have shown serious interest in signing a defender before attempting to swoop for Sevilla's Jules Kounde throughout the summer, only to be knocked back over failing to agree a fee.
+Chelsea have shown serious interest in signing a defender, having swooped for Sevilla's Jules Kounde through the summer, only to be knocked back over failing to agree a fee.

 Kounde is keen to move to Chelsea, but it is a costly exercise to sign the defender with Sevilla sporting director Monchi now demanding the full €80m (£68m) release clause.